kassanmoor/http-requester-ff/trunk/trunk/http-requester-ff/src/readme.txt

 HttpRequester is a modified version of the excellent Poster add-on available for Mozilla Firefox.
-HttpRequester is distributed under the the BSD License: http://www.opensource.org/licenses/bsd-license.php 1.0.1: (05/20/2011):
+HttpRequester is distributed under the the BSD License: http://www.opensource.org/licenses/bsd-license.php

+1.0.2: (06/02/2011):
+1) Added a column in the transaction history to show Content Length.
+The value used is the Content-Length response header if available, and the size of the response body otherwise

+1.0.1: (05/20/2011):
 1) Added a "View raw transaction" link in the Response area to quickly let you view the entire raw request and response.
 This is the same behavior as double-clicking a transaction in the transaction history list.